-Both a memorandum of association and articles of association are required for a company formed in the UK under the Companies Act 2006 and previous Companies Acts.
+Both a memorandum of association and the articles of association are required for a company formed in the UK under the Companies Act 2006 and previous Companies Acts.
 The memorandum of association is the document that sets up the company and the articles of association set out how the company is run, governed and owned.
-The articles of association will therefore include the responsibilities and powers of the directors and the means by which the members exert control over the board of directors.
+The articles of association includes the responsibilities and powers of the directors and the means by which the members exert control over the board of directors.

 In this article we look in detail at the content of these documents.
-For a practical take, elsewhere we explore what investors will look for in a company’s articles of association and how to change a company’s articles of association.
-You can also look at the types of enhancements that can be made to the model articles of association.
+For a practical take, elsewhere we explore what investors will look for in a company’s articles of association and how to change the articles of association.
+We also explain some enhancements that you may want to make to the model articles of association.

 Memorandum of association

-The memorandum confirms that the subscribers wish to form a company under the Companies Act and agree to become members of the company.
-In the case of a company that is to have a share capital, they undertake to receive at least one share each.
+The memorandum confirms that the subscribers wish to form a company under the Companies Act and agree to become the first members of the company.
+In the case of a company that is to have a share capital, they undertake to subscribe for at least one share each.

 The memorandum of association must be in a prescribed form and must be authenticated by each subscriber.
-The memorandum, which includes a statement of compliance, must be delivered to Companies House together with an application for registration of the company and the new company’s articles of association.
+The memorandum of association, which includes a statement of compliance, must be delivered to Companies House together with an application for registration of the company and the new company’s articles of association.

 Articles of association

 The articles of association set out how the company is run, governed and owned.
 The articles can put restrictions on the company’s powers – which may be useful if shareholders want comfort that the directors will not pursue certain courses of action, at least without shareholder approval.
 By default, however, the Companies Act 2006 gives a company unlimited powers.